Looking for the Free Community Support Group?

 Can I take Vitamins or Supplements with kidney disease?

-Therefore, always ensure that your doctor or dietician recommends what you take, and that you are being monitored.
+Always ensure that your doctor or dietician recommends what you take and that you are being monitored.

 I am going to go a step further here and highly suggest that what your doctor recommends, you research that too!